sergioB79/theForge/site/forge/content/forge/ideas/rejected/hanlon-s-razor.md

 SUBTITLE: Excusing the Blade by Blaming the Wind

+INFO:
+A gentle slogan about mistaking malice for incompetence, soothing but structurally thin.
+It calms paranoia, encouraging restraint before blame, yet offers no method for judgment.
+When scaled to institutions and power, it excuses repeated harm instead of demanding repair.
+Honored as a personal attitude, it is refused as a rigorous ethical framework.

 This stands outside the Forge: useful, soothing, often wise in daily friction—but too light, too evasive, too eager to comfort both accuser and accused.
 It will be honored for what it is, and refused for what it is not.

 ❌ WHY THIS IDEA DOES NOT BELONG IN THE FORGE